 Liner.
-In this video we are taking a look at the Heated Carbon Glove.
-This is
+In this video we are taking a look at the Heated Rider Glove.
+The heated

-sm-2xl. .
-They are constructed from top grain cowhide leather and feature an
+They are constructed from top grain cowhide leather and feature an Aqrotex

-Agrotex breathable, waterproof membrane.
+breathable, waterproof membrane.
 The liner is made of Thinsulate and the

+fingers

-fingers are precurved making these true motorcycling gloves.
-The top of the hand
+are precurved making these true motorcycling gloves.
+There is a large flex panel

-First Gear Heated items is easy, but there are numerous different types of
+Connecting your First Gear Heated items is easy, but there are numerous

-controller options available.
-To see all of the different Heat-Troller options,
+different types of controller options available.
+To see all of the different

-check out our video showing many of the ways to set up and control your new
+Heat-Troller options, check out our video showing many of the ways to set up and